synel/syndll2/README.md

 **Syndll2.Tests**
 This project contains unit tests to prove functionality.
 Most are "live tests" that require a terminal to test against.

-**Syndll2.TimeAmerica**
-This library contains specific code for the Time America SAL, such as the custom parsing of terminal data.
-It is included here as an example of code that you might write for your own implementation.

 ### Questions / Issues